stevepolitodesign/rails-api-key-authentication/README.md

 bundle add blind_index
 ```

 2. Configure Lockbox for test, development and production environment.
+You'll want to run the following code for each environment.

 ```
 rails c